salomaaharri/Capstone-AIML-salomaa/README.md

 ### Pump Server Integration

-The trained model was deployed on a pump server, enabling real-time prediction capabilities.
+I used the trained model and deployed it on a pump server (pumpserver.py) , enabling real-time prediction capabilities.
 This server continuously receives sensor data, processes it through the model, and outputs predictions regarding the pump's status.

 ### Data Flow to WebSocket Client

-A Next.js client application was developed to receive data and predictions via WebSockets.
+I developed A Next.js client application (see pumpdashboard folder) to receive data and predictions via WebSockets.
 This setup ensures real-time monitoring, allowing users to visualize sensor trends, current pump status, and receive alerts for potential failures.

 ## Model Testing Process